mesoform/concierge-app-playbook/README.md

 * volumes (list) = a list of volume the container should create
 * entrypoint (string) = process or script to run as ENTRYPOINT.
 For the concierge containers, it is assumed that unless you're creating a base image, this will always be containerpilot and already set in the base image.
-* command (string) = process or script to run as CMD.
-For the concierge containers, it is assumed that generally this will be passed via orchestration files like docker-compose.yml
+* command (string) = the command used to start your application.
+This will be executed as part of a Containerpilot job.
-* custom_orchestration_dir = the location where you want your custom orchestration config template to output to.
-Defaults to the playbook root.
+* custom_orchestration_dir = the location where you want your custom application orchestration config template to output to.
+This is not container orchestration (e.g. docker-compose.yml) but how you want to orchestrate your application (e.g. containerpilot.json).
+The default is /etc inside your container.

-* Options like mem_limit are best added to compose files but other options may be added at a later date
-* See vars/main.yml and defaults/main.yml for others variables and their descriptions
+See vars/main.yml and defaults/main.yml for others variables and their descriptions and any non-declared container orchestration options like mem_limit (defaults to 128MB)are best updated in the compose files at the end.

 ## Submodules
 Within this playbook there are some additional roles included as git submodules.
 These modules are synchronised with their upstream